learnbyexample/learn_perl_oneliners/exercises/Exercise_solutions.md

 tin fin fit mine line
 ```

-**b)** For the input file `text.txt`, replace all occurrences of `an` with `in` and write back the changes to `text.txt` itself.
+**2)** For the input file `text.txt`, replace all occurrences of `an` with `in` and write back the changes to `text.txt` itself.
 Do not create backups for this exercise.
 Note that you should have solved the previous exercise before starting this one.

 ```bash
 $ cat text.txt